deephaven-examples/rss-podcasts/README.md

 ### Python scripts

-* [`count-urls.py`](python-scripts/count-urls.py) - A simple update query that counts how many URLs have been read by the podcast reader.
+* [`queries.py`](python-scripts/queries.py) - A query update that aggregates podcasts based on certain criteria.
+* [`slack-listener.py`](python-scripts/slack-listener.py) - An example of using a listener to send notifications to a Slack channel.

 ## High level overview